 - If they have content guidelines stick to them.
 If they ask for a specfic word count, stick to it.
 If they ask for a well formatted post with subheadings, provide it.
 If they ask for supporting images, graphs and other visuals, then provide some.

 - Write useful and engaging content for their audience - simple.

 The same rules apply here to all of the other points.
 What can you provide that is new or interesting?
 Can you back up your piece with evidence or data that only you have access to?
 Yes it takes more time, but it's much more impactful.

 Video content is surely the hottest thing on the internet now.
 There is a higher barrier to entry still.
 Good video content is expensive to make whether you outsource or have an in-house production team (and gear).

 Think of all of the possibilities for shareable content:

 - Screencasts and how-to demonstrations

-You can add transcriptions and captions to make videos super easy to watch, and this becomes extremely useful for sharing on social and brand awareness.
+You can add transcriptions and captions to make videos extra shareable.

-Since ramping up our YouTube presence at Jungle Scout, we've seen huge growth in overall traffic and engagement.
+Ramping up the YouTube presence at Jungle Scout was a huge success with significant growth in overall traffic and engagement.
 Not only that, I am starting to see an upward trend in organic backlinks (read: no outreach) to articles that have a supporting video embedded in them.